ruancomelli/hazmate/REPORT.md

 #### Data collection strategy: MercadoLibre's API

-I chose to work with MercadoLibre's public API rather than web scraping for several practical reasons: First, it's much more reliable - APIs give you structured data in a predictable format, whereas web scraping is fragile and breaks whenever the website changes.
+I chose to work with MercadoLibre's public API rather than using web scraping for several practical reasons: First, it's much more reliable - APIs give you structured data in a predictable format, whereas web scraping is fragile and breaks whenever the website changes.
 Second, I'm less likely to get blocked or rate-limited when using official endpoints.
 Third, this is closer to what a production system would receive as input: well-structured data.

 #### OAuth 2.0 authentication

 To access the API, I needed to authenticate using OAuth 2.0.
 The [API documentation](https://developers.mercadolivre.com.br/pt_br/autenticacao-e-autorizacao) provided a guide for the authentication process, but I needed to implement a custom solution to handle the token expiration.
-Due to the expiration time of 5 minutes of each access token, the data collection stage could not be reliably executed in a single run.
+Due to the fact that access tokens expire in 5 minutes, the data collection stage could not be reliably executed in a single run.

 To solve this, I obtained a static domain from ngrok and used it to handle the redirect callback.
 The ngrok domain pointed to a Flask server running locally.
 Finally, managing the authorization code, access token, and refresh token was performed by adding `requests-oauthlib` as a dependency to the project.